-- Students must have a graduation index of 2.0 and an index of 2.0 in all CE courses - Students must have a grade of C- or better in all Required CE Courses (including CE 39201) and in Other Departmental/Program Course Requirements.
+- Students must have a graduation index of 2.0 - Student must have an index of 2.0 in all CE courses - Students must have a grade of C- or better in all courses except Technical Electives and General Education courses. - All courses must be taken for a grade Pass/No Pass is not allowed.